 Mykonos is the most cosmopolitan island in the Cyclades and one of the finest examples of Cycladic architecture.
-Traditional and cubic houses with flat roofs, wooden colored doors and windows create a unique atmosphere that reflects the main features of the traditional style which is today popular worldwide.
+Traditional and cubic houses with flat roofs, wooden colored doors and windows create a unique atmosphere that reflects the main features of the original style which is today popular worldwide.
 Despite its tourist development, Mykonos island is proud of its strong Cycladic identity.

-The Chora of Mykonos is the historical settlement of the island with a plethora of traditional whitewashed houses overlooking the sea with wooden colorful doors, stairs windows and balconies, hanging over the labyrinth streets.
+The Chora of Mykonos is the historical settlement of the island with a plethora of whitewashed houses overlooking the sea with wooden colorful doors, stairs windows and balconies, hanging over the labyrinth streets.

-Mykonos was among the Greek islands that attracted the Venetians, a reason that is highly appreciated by the many tourists who see many characteristics from the Venetian culture.
+Mykonos was among the Greek islands that attracted the Venetians, a reason that is highly appreciated by the many tourists who see many characteristics of the Venetian culture.
 Apart from the medieval castle of Gyzi that stands in Ano Mera, the most characteristic part of Mykonos inspired by the Venetians is Little Venice.
 It is by far the most attractive quarter of this island, known for the whitewashed stone-built houses sitting at the edge of the sea with their colorful balconies literally hanging over the water.

 Today, most of these houses belong to famous restaurants and nice bars.
 It is no wonder why this neighborhood has become the trademark of Mykonos and the most photographed place on this island.